lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level1/lennard-jones-fluid.rst

 ..  container:: justify

-    The two first commands, *mass (...)*, attribute a mass equal to 1 (unitless) to both atoms of type 1 and 2, respectively.alternatively, one could have written
+    The two first commands, *mass (...)*, attribute a mass equal to 1 (unitless) to both atoms of type 1 and 2.
-    these two commands into one single line: *mass * 1*, where the star symbol
+    Alternatively, one could have written
-    means *all* the atom types of the simulation.
+    these two commands into one single line: *mass * 1*, where the star symbol means *all* the atom types of the simulation.

 ..  container:: justify